trovster/fitness-visualisations/README.md

 Both the card and ring require the `move`, `exercise` and `stand` totals and goals.
 The card has additional optional values.
 If you include the date, it appears as a header.
 The `steps`, `distance` and `flights` data appear in the footer section.
-The distance attribute should be provided in **in meters**.
-By default, this is converted to *miles* but you can change this to kilometres using `units="km"`.
+The distance attribute should be provided **in meters**.
+By default, this is converted to *miles*, but you can change this to kilometres using `units="km"`.

 ```html